tomdns/blog/articles/nodevember-2020.md

 ***

 Here's my 2020 nodevember adventure to practice a little more Amplify.
-These were all made in 1-2 hours, starting from a highly subdivided sphere.
+These were all made in 1-2 hours, starting from a highly subdivided sphere and without any texture inputs.
 I added the shader files but keep in mind the graphs were not cleaned at all.

 <div class="card">
     <div>